 Early growth was primarily due to word-of-mouth.
 As the subscriber base grew, the Robuses purchased classified ads in Trailer Life, Motorhome, and Highways magazines, and they mailed press releases to trade publications and periodicals, touting the Workamper lifestyle.
 'Phone calls for information and subscriptions doubled each time a press release or article ran,' Greg says.
 They also offered a nominal payment to field representatives - people already traveling who were willing to pass out brochures at campgrounds.
 The field reps marked the brochures so that, when subscriptions were mailed or phoned in, Greg could credit them with payment.
 Five years later, the newsletter had grown from 8 to 24 pages and boasted over 6,000 subscribers.

 After a year in their home on 15th Street in Heber Springs, Greg and Debbie traded houses with Debbie's widowed grandmother, moving about four miles outside of the city to a 40-acre farm.
 'We had the luxury of being able to live anywhere we had access to a phone and a post office,' Greg laughs... 'and as home-based business owners, we could work all day in pajamas if we wanted.'
 The couple handled all of the daily operation of the business themselves, as well as all of the composition, typesetting, layout and design of each issue.
 Local printers were responsible for the printing in the early years, and as the number of ads for job vacancies increased, the size of the magazine necessitated a switch to a web press process (similar to newsprint) to keep weight down and postage costs reasonable.
-Since the early 1990's a printing company in North Little Rock, Arkansas, approximately 60 miles from Heber Springs, has been responsible for printing each issue.
+From the early 1990's till 2017, a printing company in North Little Rock, Arkansas, approximately 60 miles from Heber Springs, was responsible for printing each issue.

 As the Workamper News subscriber base grew, and more jobs meant more pages, the 'newsletter' became a full-fledged 'magazine.'
 With the addition of Workamper Bookstore, the Workamper Referral System (an early resumé clearinghouse and forerunner of Awesome Applicants), the Workamper Hotline, and growth of the magazine itself, the couple found themselves adding office space to their home to accommodate all of the operations required to maintain the business and get the magazine out the door every two months.
 During 'production week,' stacks of newsletters/magazines would line the kitchen counter and any other available surface as they traversed through the various stages leading to mailing day.